matthieu-m/jagged/README.md

 Jagged data-structure, an element will never move.
 This allows keeping references to the element while simultaneously inserting more elements.

+##  Portability

+The Jagged library intends to be maximally portable, whilst still being convenient to use.

+In order to so, two compilation modes are supported:

+-   By default, the Jagged library depends on `std`.
+-   By NOT specifying the `with-std` feature, the Jagged library only depends on `core`.

+*Note: ideally, it would also optionally depend on `alloc`, unfortunately this crate is still nightly-only.*

+The Jagged library has not other dependencies, and intends to remain lightweight.

+It may acquire dev-dependencies in the future.

 ##  Jagged Array.

 Memory stability is a key concept for efficient sharing.
 While wrapping an